Wasealex/VoiceMyMind/README.md

 ## Getting Started

+-requirements.txt contains all the dependencies used to create flask application

+- To run the application, install the dependencies using pip install -r requirements.txt
+- Run the application using python -m run.py

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute, please follow these steps: